MatrixCodeDE/pvnikamod/README.md

 - ESSENTIAL
   - Menus
   - Tablist
+- Feather Client
+  - Crashes on startup
-- Any mod that uses custom buttons in the ingame menu (ESC menu)
+- Any mod that uses custom buttons in the ingame menu (ESC menu), mixins or coremods

 ---